boonzeet/autoresizer/README.md

 Examples:
 ```
-rmxp16to32 @3x 3.0 bicubic
+rmxp16to32 --suffix @3x --scale 3.0 --intp bicubic
-rmxp16to32 _halfsize 0.5 bilinear
+rmxp16to32 --mode sub -suffix _og --scale 0.5 --intp bilinear
 etc.
 ```

 The first will create files with the extension @3x, scaled to 3 times their size using a smoother bicubic function.
-The second will create files with the extension _halfsize, scaled to half their size using a smoother bilinear function.
+The second will look for files with the extension _og, and scale to half their size using a smoother bilinear function, saving them without the extension.